+Septe ember 30, December 31,

-(In millions) March 31, 2021 December 31, 2020
+(In millions) 2021 2020

-Accounts receivable, net \$ 362.5 \$ 407.7
+Accounts receivable, net \$ 536.0 \$ 407.7

-Deferred revenue \$ 383.4 \$ 347.7
+Deferred revenue \$ 431.7 \$ 347.7

 In April 2020, the Company and Sanofi entered into an amendment to the LCA in connection with, among other things, the removal of Praluent from the LCA such that (i) effective April 1, 2020, the LCA no longer governs the development, manufacture, or commercialization of Praluent and (ii) the quarterly period ended March 31, 2020 was the last quarter for which Sanofi and the Company shared profits and losses for Praluent under the LCA.
-The parties also entered into a Praluent Cross License & Commercialization Agreement (the "Praluent Agreement") pursuant to which, effective April 1, 2020, the Company, at its sole cost, became solely responsible for the development and commercialization of Praluent in the United States, and Sanofi, at its sole cost, became solely responsible for the development and commercialization of Praluent outside of the United States.
-Under the Praluent Agreement, Sanofi will pay the Company a 5% royalty on Sanofi's net product sales of Praluent outside the United States until March 31, 2032.
+The parties also entered into a Praluent Cross License & Commercialization Agreement (the "Praluent Agreement") pursuant to which, effective April 1, 2020, the Company, at its sole cost, became solely responsible for the development and commercialization of Praluent in the United States, and Sanofi, at its sole cost, became solely responsible for the development outside the United States until March 31, 2032.
 The Company will not owe Sanofi royalties on the Company's net product sales of Praluent in the United States.
 Although each party will be responsible for manufacturing Praluent for its respective territory, the parties have entered into definitive supply agreements under which, for a certain transitional period, the Company will continue to supply drug substance to Sanofi and Sanofi will continue to supply finished product to Regeneron.